Arihant25/arihant.sh/README.md

 ```

 ### Redirects
-- The shell supports redirection of input and output.
+- The shell supports redirection of input and output using <, > and >>.

 For example:
 ```